-If you’re here, chances are you’re thinking of booking your first Carnival cruise and you need some information.
+If you’re here, chances are you’re thinking of booking your first Carnival sailing and looking for a guide to Carnival Cruise Line.
 Well, you’ve come to the right place.

 Whether you want a brief history of the company, information on what’s included in your cruise fare, or help to decide whether Carnival is right for you, we’ve got you covered.
 And if you want to do an even deeper dive on any given topic, be sure to check out some of the links you’ll find throughout.

 The Beginning of Carnival Cruise Line